 Nurse practitioners, or NPs, are medical professionals who can provide advanced medical care to patients.
+Nurse Practitioners have a unique medical approach where they focus on preventative health and health education in order to keep their patients healthy.
 Doctors should keep some facts about nurse practitioners in mind to ensure that patients are getting the best possible care.

 Advanced Practice Nursing

 Although a nurse practitioner is able to provide more advanced care and treatment for patients in a medical setting, they are educated using a nursing model.
 A nurse practitioner must meet licensure standards and credentialing requirements to practice in a medical setting.
 They have a doctoral level education and have shown that they are competent.
 They must also finish advanced clinical training and rotation and prove competency in primary care, acute care, and long-term health care.

 The nursing model requires a high level of skill and competency before a nurse can move forward in his or her education and career.
 All nurse practitioners meet or exceed the competency standards.

 A nurse practitioner is fully qualified to evaluate, diagnose and treat patients in a medical setting.
 They can prescribe medication when it is appropriate based on the situation and the needs of the patient.